slavistan/suckless-st/README.md

  - externalpipe + externalpipe-eternal
  - font2

+Features:
+ - Copy output of last commands
+ - Parse output of last commands for urls

 ### Todos

 - [ ] Make pgup/pgdown respect MODE_ALTSCREEN as the mkeys do
 - [ ] Use fallback font for colored emojis (lukesmith)
+- [ ] Make urlparse.sh part of this repo